jvelezpo/EverNexus/README.markdown

 >[Web] (http://evernexus.herokuapp.com/)

 Version Alpha
-:This current version is only working with android 4, 4.1 :has not web or pc app yet
+: This current version is only working with android 4, 4.1 : has not web or pc app yet